About CyLab

 Fast facts about CyLab

-• Over 150 faculty and more than 30 graduate students from departments across Carnegie Mellon University
+• Over 150 faculty and more than 160 graduate and Ph.D. students from departments across Carnegie Mellon University

 • Over 50 courses in security and privacy